 So I took 4 good ones which are not soo hi-fi and not so easy to talk about.
 But as I hoped for, it wasn’t easy to understand from online resources, atleast for me.
 I had to sit for 2-3 late evenings skimming through at-least 10 resources (if I remember correctly) from websites to blogs to books.
 Basically, I wanted to prove my technical ability and follow the KISS principle by giving a simple understandable presentation rather than reading a copied slide or mugged up resource content which anyways would fail because any wise guy will bust you for that.

 So doing an exhaustive reading and understanding in detail about each pattern, I was supposed to prepare not only a slide presentation, but I also had to write equivalent sample code.

-So in this post, I won't upload any code because it's not that important, nor that great (leave a comment if you want, and I shall upload), hence I am only providing a link to the slides here:
+So in this post, I won't upload any code because it's not that important, nor that great (leave a comment if you want, and I shall upload it), hence I am only providing a link to the slides here: